 Internet based tools for sharing and discussing information among people.
 This refers to user-generated information, opinion and other content shared and discussed over digital networks.

-Examples of Social Media include: Facebook, Twitter, Google+, Pinterest, Instagram, Myspace, Foursquare
+Examples of Social Media include: Facebook, Twitter, LinkedIn, Pinterest, Instagram, TikTok, YouTube.

 - Always treat people with respect in the online world even if you have a disagreement.